 At the beach, the royal couple joined the Scouts from Menai Bridge to explore Newborough Beach’s wildlife habitat and to learn more about nesting bird colonies in the area.

-The Duchess previously volunteered with the Scouts during her time in Anglesey, and during the visit heard how the Scouts are working closely with local organisations and schools to protect the region’s natural habitat.
+The Duchess of Cambridge previously volunteered with the Scouts during her time in Anglesey, and during the visit heard how the Scouts are working closely with local organisations and schools to protect the region’s natural habitat.

 Anglesey is the first county in the UK to be awarded Plastic Free Communities status by the group, in recognition of the fantastic work to reduce the impact of single-use plastic on the environment through the ‘Plastic Free Anglesey’ campaign.